goluckyryan/PtolemyGUI/Raphael/README.md

 # Limitation & future work
 * This is only for zero-range approximation, the angular distribution agree with experiment.
 * Only for (d,p) or (p,d) (not and need test), should be work for all single nucleon transfer reaction.

+Need to
-* Need to work for inelastic scattering
+* work for inelastic scattering
-* Need to implement the Finite-Range calcualtion
+* implement the Finite-Range calcualtion
+* polarization
-* Need to work on the 2-nucleons transfers
+* work on the 2-nucleons transfers
-* Need to work on the Coupled-Channels
+* work on the Coupled-Channels
-* Need to have a C++ version for speed sake (or use multiple cores, or both)
+* have a C++ version for speed sake (or use multiple cores, or both)